edhyah/.dotfiles/README.md

 All files and directories will be symlinked to your home directory unless included in `IGNORE` in `install.sh`.

+If the arrow glyphs on the bottom do not show, install patched fonts for powerline [here](https://github.com/powerline/fonts).
+You will also need to set the Non-ASCII font in "iTerm > Preferences > Profiles > Text" to use a patched font (per [this](https://github.com/powerline/fonts/issues/44) issue).

 ## Acknowledgements

 Inspired by Richard Zhao's [.dotfiles](https://github.com/zhaorz/.dotfiles) repo.